bxparks/bigquery-schema-generator/README.md

                         File that contains the existing BigQuery schema for a table.
 This can be fetched with: `bq show --schema
                         <project_id>:<dataset>:<table_name>
+  --preserve_input_sort_order
+                        Preserve the original ordering of columns from input instead of sorting alphabetically.
+This only impacts `input_format` of json or dict

 ```

 <a name="InputFormat"></a>